mollyincali/salaries-and-standards/README.md

 **Data Exploration**

 - We will begin by looking at the money.
-700 District salaries is a lot of for one bar chart, so lets look at each District in each County and find the highest average salary offered in that County.
+700 District salaries is a lot of information for one bar chart, so lets look at each District in each County and find the highest average salary offered in that County.
 You'll find the median salary running across the middle of the graph so we can see which Counties fall above or below that line.

 ![title](images/salary_bycounty.png)